GregHilston/Simple-Slack-Bot/README.md

 # Simple Slack Bot

-Simple Slack Bot makes writing you next basic Slack bot incredibly quickly.
+Simple Slack Bot makes writing your next Slack bot incredibly easy.
 By factoring out common functionality all Slack Bots require, you can focus on writing your business logic.

 ## Installing